Q: "Will my daughter be more involved on campus through Sigma Kappa?"

 Q:"Can parents be involved in Sigma Kappa?"

 A: Absolutely!
-Newsletters get sent out to parents monthly, and we always plan events for parents to attend a few times each semester.
+We always plan events for parents to attend a few times each semester.
 Our Vice President of Alumnae Relations does a fantastic job at filling the gap between active members, alumnae, and parents.